-The group has a focus on the use of cutting-edge and novel experimental optical techniques to study micro- and nanomaterials with an optoelectronic application.
+The group has a focus on the use of cutting-edge and novel experimental optical and electronic techniques to study micro- and nanomaterials with an optoelectronic application.
 This interest spans:

 - 2D materials and devices

 - semiconductor nanowires

 We study these systems using home-built high-throughput automated experimentation, correlative methods and data-led materials analysis to provide statistically rigerous understanding.

 If you are interested in collaboration or pursing a PhD in this field, please get in touch.

 High-throughput and automated methods